ZawMT/KB/GTKQ/WebDevelopment/PHP/Laravel/01/README.md

 ```

 Then open your browser at `http://localhost:8000`.

+You get Laravel's default welcome page.
+Everything on it — **Documentation**, **Laracasts**,
+**Deploy now**, **View changelog** — is a plain external hyperlink in
+`resources/views/welcome.blade.php`.
+"Deploy now" points at
+[Laravel Cloud](https://cloud.laravel.com), Laravel's paid hosting platform; it is an advert, not
+a function, and clicking it does nothing to your project.
+That whole file is a placeholder and is
+safe to replace or delete.

 `artisan` is Laravel's command-line tool — the same file is used for generating code,
 running migrations, clearing caches, and so on.